vmware-tanzu/secrets-manager/docs/_pages/0200-sidecar.md

 Yes, we have two secrets in an array.

-**VMware Secrets Manager Safe** returns a single string if there is a single secret associated with the workload, and a JSON Array of strings if the workload has more than one secret registered.
+**VSecM Safe** returns a single string if there is a single secret associated with the workload, and a JSON Array of strings if the workload has more than one secret registered.